Canterbury Christ Church University: What it's really like

 This guide is taken from the Know How Library, a tool on the Unifrog platform.
 Not sure whether to take the ACT or the SAT?
 Or how to give the perfect Oxbridge practice interview?
 The Know How Library is an easily searchable library of 100s of expert guides for both students and teachers, covering every aspect of the progression process.
 It is included as standard for Unifrog partner schools.

-Want to study in an English city steeped in mediaeval history?
-Canterbury Christ Church could be the university for you!
+Want to study at a university ranked number one in the UK for graduate employment prospects?
+Canterbury Christ Church could be for you!

 CCCU at a glance: